Luhut Binsar Pandjaitan: Support for palm oil

 Luhut is an avowed supporter of the palm oil industry, including biodiesel derived from palm oil, which he says is reducing poverty and improving the welfare of farmers.
-Luhut made a public statement in March 2019 at a palm oil forum threatening to leave the Paris Agreement amid the European Union plan to restrict imports of Indonesian palm oil products.
+Luhut made a public statement in March 2019 at a palm oil forum threatening to leave the Paris Agreement amid the European Union's plan to restrict imports of Indonesian palm oil products.

-Opposition to destruction of illegal fishing boats and trawl net ban
+Opposition to the destruction of illegal fishing boats and trawl net ban

 In President Widodo's first cabinet, Luhut opposed then-Maritime Affairs and Fisheries Minister Susi Pudjiastuti's ban on the use of trawl nets, as well as her policy of sinking foreign fishing boats caught operating illegally in Indonesian waters.
 He said Indonesia should instead focus on increasing fish exports.

 Philanthropy and community development

 In 2001, Luhut and his wife created the Del Foundation to educate gifted students from low-income families.
 This was done by establishing the Del Informatics Polytechnic near Lake Toba in Sitoluama, Toba Samosir.
 The polytechnic later developed into the Del Institute of Technology (IT Del).
-IT Del offers courses in Engineering Management, Information Systems and Information Engineering.
-Lecturers at IT Del include graduates of Harvard, Wollongong University and Bandung Institute of Technology (ITB).
+IT Del offers courses in Engineering Management, Information Systems, and Information Engineering.
+Lecturers at IT Del include graduates of Harvard, Wollongong University, and Bandung Institute of Technology (ITB).

 Del Foundation also established Del Unggul Senior High School in Laguboti, North Sumatra, and NOAH school in Kalisari, East Jakarta.
-The foundation focuses on education, technology, health and humanitarian programs.
+The foundation focuses on education, technology, health, and humanitarian programs.
 It also builds orphanages and provides scholarships.

-Luhut established Luhur Bakti Pertiwi Foundation to help produce young leaders with integrity.
-He also founded Lingkar Binsa Prakarsa Foundation as an independent center for policy studies and strategic assistance.
+Luhut established the Luhur Bakti Pertiwi Foundation to help produce young leaders with integrity.
+He also founded the Lingkar Binsa Prakarsa Foundation as an independent center for policy studies and strategic assistance.